 - Overly broad focus of DSHS.
 The Sunset report on DSHS points out that the broad scope of that agency's programs complicates agency administration and impedes adequate focus on its core public health mission.
 Many of DSHS's programs offer direct services to clients, including, for example, healthcare services provided to targeted populations such as women and people with kidney disease; treatment for people with mental illness or substance use disorders; and supplemental nutrition for women, infants, and children.
 These programs often have overlapping client populations and are functionally similar to other medical and social services programs, such as Medicaid, CHIP, and SNAP.
 Additionally, as discussed above, while many of DSHS' regulatory programs have a direct link to public health, separating them out from other system regulatory functions bypasses the possibilities for greater regulatory efficiencies and focus of administration. - Questionable future for DADS.
 The 83rd Legislature's passage of Senate Bill 7 will move some or all long-term care services into managed care, under the direction of HHSC.
 Such a large move raises questions about the future of DADS, given that a large section of the agency may move through this policy change.
-Continuation of other, general-revenue funded programs for the aging and persons with disabilities will be structurally and functionally separated from administration of these same services through the Medicaid program at HHSC.
+Continuation of other, general-revenue funded programs for the aging and persons with disabilities will be structurally and

+Legislative action toward moving longterm services into managed care raises questions about DADS' future. functionally separated from administration of these same services through the Medicaid program at HHSC.
 While not set in stone, changes in administration of long-term care through continued expansion of Medicaid managed care will reshape how client services are administered, regardless of whether state structure similarly adjusts to create new efficiencies.